prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 Accessing Hadoop clusters protected with Kerberos authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kerberos authentication is currently supported for both HDFS and the Hive metastore.
+Kerberos authentication is supported for both HDFS and the Hive metastore.

-However there are still a few limitations:

-* Kerberos authentication is only supported for the ``hive-hadoop2`` and ``hive-cdh5`` connectors.
-* Kerberos authentication by ticket cache is not yet supported.
+However, Kerberos authentication by ticket cache is not yet supported.

 The properties that apply to Hive connector security are listed in the `Hive Configuration Properties`_ table.
 Please see the